 Gene Therapy Chairs

-Dr. Mike Kelly has over 20 years of experience in the field of gene therapy.
+Dr. Mike Kelly has more than 20 years of experience in the field of gene therapy.
 During this time, Mike has been responsible for various aspects of research, development and clinical manufacturing for a number of lentiviral, adenoviral and Adeno-associated virus (AAV) -based therapeutics.
 Currently, Mike works at Biogen, where he is a Director in the Asset Development and Portfolio Management group, leading the gene therapy portfolio.
 Prior to his current role, Mike was the Director of Gene Therapy Development at Genzyme Corporation, where he was responsible for process development and manufacturing for Genzyme's gene therapy programs.
 Prior to that, Mike was most recently the Site Director at Genzyme’s development and clinical manufacturing facility in San Diego.
 Before joining Genzyme, Mike worked at Cell Genesys and Somatix Therapy Corporation, where he held various roles in research and development and clinical manufacturing for gene therapy programs.

-Dr. Maritza McIntyre has almost 20 years’ experience in the development, evaluation and regulation of biological and small molecule products.
-She served as a reviewer and ultimately Branch Chief in the Division of Cellular and Gene Therapies at FDA/CBER, where she was actively involved policy development and liaison activities to NIH, patient groups, ASCGT and the AAV2 Reference Standard Working Group.
+Dr. Maritza McIntyre has almost 20 years of experience in the development, evaluation and regulation of biological and small molecule products.
+She served as a reviewer and ultimately Branch Chief in the Division of Cellular and Gene Therapies at FDA/CBER, where she was actively involved in policy development and liaison activities to NIH, patient groups, ASCGT, and the AAV2 Reference Standard Working Group.
 She has since served as Director and Vice President of Regulatory affairs for Bavarian Nordic, REGENXBIO, Inc., and NanoCor Therapeutics, and as Executive Vice President of Regulatory Affairs and Product Development at Bamboo Therapeutics.
-Currently she provides regulatory strategy and product development consulting to developers of advanced therapy products as an independent consultant at Advanced Therapies Partners, LLC.
+Currently, she provides regulatory strategy and product development consulting to developers of advanced therapy products as an independent consultant at Advanced Therapies Partners, LLC.
 Dr. McIntyre received a Ph.D. in virology from the University of Chicago and graduated magna cum laude with an Honors B.S. in biology from Wayne State University.